 - one at the start of the second term in January

-Graduate Diploma Art & Design students must pay the full tuition fee in one instalment in advance of registration.
+Graduate Diploma Art & Design students must pay the full fee in one instalment in advance of registration.

 In exceptional circumstances the college may allow you to pay by more flexible instalments.
 You should contact the college as soon as possible before the start of the academic year if you would like to investigate this.